-"FBI FOIA Digitization Project" - Dr. Christine Trost, Academic Coordinator, CRWS, and Hollis Potts, UC Berkeley Undergraduate Research Apprentice
+"FBI FOIA Digitization Project" - Dr. Christine Trost, (former) Academic Coordinator, CRWS, and Hollis Potts, UC Berkeley Undergraduate Research Apprentice

 This project involves digitizing an extensive collection of materials released by the FBI in response to requests made under the Freedom of Information Act.
 This unique and rare collection concerns radical right-wing groups and individuals that the FBI was monitoring.
 The material includes memos, reports and correspondence, along with newsletters, pamphlets, and booklets.
 The project is a collaboration between CRWS, the Southern Poverty Law Center, and the Internet Archive.
 The materials were collected by Ernie Lazar over the course of more than three decades.
 Scans of the documents, along with a finding aid, are now available for scholars to access.

-"Mobilizing the Right: Rare Audio and Visual Recordings Used for Recruitment and Mobilization in the 1960s" – Dr. Christine Trost, Academic Coordinator, CRWS, and Kelly Jones, UC Berkeley Undergraduate Research Apprentice
+"Mobilizing the Right: Rare Audio and Visual Recordings Used for Recruitment and Mobilization in the 1960s" - Dr. Christine Trost, (former) Academic Coordinator, CRWS, and Kelly Jones, UC Berkeley Undergraduate Research Apprentice

 CRWS was given rare audio and visual recordings used by the John Birch Society to recruit and mobilize individuals in the 1960s.
 Some of the materials have been transferred from their original format (3x3” audio tapes, 5x5” audio tapes, 7x7” audio tapes, 14x14” film) to CDs and DVDs.
 They include recordings of workshops, lectures, films, spot ads, and other educational materials used by the John Birch Society to promote right-wing causes in the 1960s.
-The project involved listening to/viewing these materials, summarizing their content and key themes, extracting other relevant descriptive information (time, place, speakers, etc.), and developing a finding aid that can be made available to scholars around the world.
+The project involved listening to/viewing these materials, summarizing their content and key themes, extracting other relevant descriptive information (time, place, speakers, etc.), and developing a finding aid that is available to scholars around the world.
 Read more about the collection and download the finding aid here.